san0808/FirstPrinciplesBot/README.md

-# Assist
+# FundaSoch
-an interface to help college students get better by organizing their schedule and give the necssary emotional support
+an interface to help People Think in First Principles